MingerWeb

 The campers, as a whole, stood up synchronously at the queue.
 We then proceeded to recite the pledge of allegiance, as two of the boys reverently erected the American flag.
 Following that, we sat down and debated among ourselves which of the many activities we would participate in.
 I had, out of curiosity, unthinkingly chose archery as my first motion.
 I had soon enough realized my mistake, however; I not only missed the target every time by a long shot, also hurt myself in the process.
 Instinctively, I decided to sit out for the rest of the hour-long period.
 Thinking much more reasonably, I opted for arts and crafts for the next period, and nature for the one after that.
 Very fortunately, those choices deemed much more of a success than the first.

-Since it was a Monday, all of the countries played a team-vs.-team game called Capture the Flag, in which each team — otherwise known as a country — searched the woods for the flag of another.
+, in which each team — otherwise known as a country — searched the woods for the flag of another.
 The one who found the flag the first won.
 The moment the game began, we bolted up the hill, frantically searching from place to place; inside every nook and cranny, between every tree, and though the every bush.
 We lost against Great Britain in a stunningly close game.

 After the game, we walked back over to the amphitheater, where we sat, talked with one another, and ate our lunches, packed by parents whom we started to miss.
 While eating, I conversed with a child about my age, and eventually made friends with him.

-Upon finishing our lunches, all of the campers, including I, played in the creek and ran around in the clearing, in what was known as our recess time.
+Upon finishing our lunches, all of the campers, including I, played in the creek and ran around in the clearing, in what was known as our recess time

 It was then time for us to trod up the hill to the restrooms and change into our swimming clothes, which we all did.
 We walked into the swimming facility and all jumped into the pool.
 I was, however, the exception, as I wouldn’t climb in, on account of my not being able to swim at the time.
 I learned another day that the shallow end of the pool was only three feet deep; so I could, in fact, have stood in the pool with my face unimmersed.